-Steelhead Beach is a popular destination for summer fun on the Russian River.
-Swimming, paddling, sunbathing, picnicking, and barbecuing are favorite activities here during warm months.
+Steelhead Beach is a destination for summer fun on the Russian River.
+Swimming, paddling, sunbathing, picnicking, and barbecuing are favorite summer activities at this park.
 Fishing, birding, and wildlife viewing are popular activities year-round.

-Canoes and kayaks can be launched from the beach year round while a launch for larger craft is available from October through mid-May.
-The seasonal launch requires purchase of an annual access permit ($45 recreational or $75 commercial.)
-The permit includes a gate key that also allows access to the seasonal launch at Wohler Bridge.
+Canoes and kayaks can be launched from the beach year-round, and a boat launch for larger craft is available October through mid-May.
+Access to the seasonal launch requires an annual permit ($45 recreational or $75 commercial) and includes access to a seasonal launch at Wohler Bridge.

 Steelhead Beach includes several short trails that make a nearly 1-mile loop through woods along the riverbank.

 Alcohol consumption is not allowed in the park or on the beach during the summer.
 Fires and barbecues are not allowed on the beach.
 Commercial bus access is not allowed.

 Do not leave rafts and tubes on the beach at the end of your visit.
 All flotation devices left behind are trash and can pollute the river and harm wildlife.
 Please practice Leave No Trace principles.

 Lifeguards are not on duty.
 Loaner life vests are available for free use at the during the summer.
 Look for the life vest stands on the beach.